SOCIAL JUSTICE INITIATIVES

 The leadership at Bethel AME Church has had a dream to one day restore their building’s steeple and bell tower to its original 1863 condition.
 After three building relocations, the building lost its bell tower and steeple.
 This love offering will be made with the attempt to come in the opposite spirit of the hate and bigotry, and honor the lives lost with this tangible symbol of our love and respect for the Black American community.

-The completion of the first phase of the community effort to restore Chico's oldest church will be celebrated Saturday, March 13, 2021.
+The completion of the first phase of the community effort to restore Chico's oldest church was celebrated Saturday, March 13, 2021.

 Support Black-Owned Organizations